Ann Coulter: Political views

-Coulter is a Presbyterian.
-She is a conservative columnist and in 2003, described herself as a "typical, immodest-dressing, swarthy male-loving, friend-to-homosexuals, ultra-conservative."
+Ann Coulter is a conservative columnist and, as a member of the Federalist Society, is a staunch advocate of federalism, originalism, states' rights and textualism.
+In 2003, described herself as a "typical, immodest-dressing, swarthy male-loving, friend-to-homosexuals, ultra-conservative."
 She is a registered Republican and former member of the advisory council of GOProud since August 9, 2011.

-She supports the display of the Confederate flag.
 When Milo Yiannopoulos initially defended pederasty, Coulter commented, "Well, Milo learned HIS lesson.
 Pederasty acceptable only for refugees and illegals.
 Then libs will support you."
+According to NBC News, Coulter has been known for her "racist and anti-immigrant stances" and has made several xenophobic comments about Nikki Haley in a racist tirade.